open-sauced/intro/README.md

 This repository is the home of OpenSauced courses for people who want to learn to contribute to open source projects and for people who want to become project maintainers.

-Head over to The Open Source Education Path with OpenSauced on [GitHub](./docs/README.md) or [the website](https://intro.opensauced.pizza/#/README) to start learning!
+Head over to the **[Intro to Open Source Course](./docs/intro-to-oss/README.md)** or **[Becoming A Maintainer Course](./docs/becoming-a-maintainer/README.md)** on GitHub to start learning!
+Alternatively, visit [The Open Source Education Path with OpenSauced website](https://intro.opensauced.pizza/).

 ## **🤝 Contributing**

 We encourage you to contribute to OpenSauced!
 All contributors are required to abide by our [Code of Conduct](https://github.com/open-sauced/.github/blob/main/CODE_OF_CONDUCT.md).

-- For information on how to contribute to the intro repository, check out the [Contributing Guidelines](./docs/CONTRIBUTING.md).
+- For information on how to contribute to the intro repository, check out the [Contributing Guidelines](./contributing/CONTRIBUTING.md).

-- To translate our Intro to Open Source or Becoming a Maintainer course, check out our [🌐 i18n Guidelines](./docs/i18n-guidelines.md).
+- To translate our Intro to Open Source or Becoming a Maintainer course, check out our [🌐 i18n Guidelines](./contributing/i18n-guidelines.md).

 ## **🍕 Community**